-Myasthenia gravis can exacerbate by viral infection, severe stress and certain types of medication.
-Autoimmune form is not contagious and is not inherited.
+Myasthenia gravis can exacerbate by a viral infection, severe stress and certain types of medication.
+The autoimmune form is not contagious and is not inherited.
 The disease is most common in young women (under 40 years of age), but can develop at any age, in addition, it affects men over 60 years of age.

 Types of Myasthenia Gravis

 - Congenital myasthenia – not an autoimmune disease but a defect in the genes which result in abnormal proteins, inherited as an autosomal recessive disease

 - Transient neonatal myasthenia gravis – relatively rare form of myasthenia gravis may develop in a child immediately after birth.
 The reason for this is the mother’s antibodies, suffering from a disease transmitted through the placenta.
 It is necessary to distinguish the neonatal form of another type of myasthenia gravis associated with a genetic mutation COLQ and inherited

 - Juvenile myasthenia gravis – Develops in childhood and adolescence, usually, girls occur in approximately 10% of MG cases

 - Generalized myasthenia gravis – the most common form of the disease.
 The most characteristic occurrence of the disease in women aged 20-30 and men aged 50-60 years

 - Ocular myasthenia gravis – around 10-15% of people only experience problems with the muscles that control eye movement